-A regal, bronze rendering of the roaring MGM lion mascot fronts the four emerald-green, fortress-like towers of the MGM Grand, one of the largest hotels in the world.
-There are five 30-story towers that comprise this property come in nine different varieties.
-Standard accommodations are masculine and modern; all were updated in 2012.
+A regal, bronze rendering of the roaring MGM lion mascot fronts the four emerald-green, fortresslike towers of the MGM Grand, one of the largest hotels in the world.
+There are five 30-story towers with rooms in nine different varieties.
+Standard accommodations are modern.
 Further up the line, the various types of suites are more stylish and striking, and offer many fun perks.
 The best of the bunch include the 650-square-foot Bungalow suites, which are fitted with black-and-white Italian-marble bathrooms; the corner Premiere suites, which come with four-person dining areas and two TVs; and the two-story Terrace suites, which have 14-foot vaulted ceilings.
 At the very high end, the super-posh Skylofts at MGM Grand occupy the hotel's top two floors, and include airport transfers, separate check-in, butler service, Bang & Olufsen stereos, Sony HDTVs, and preferred seating at top restaurants and KÀ (the Cirque du Soleil show).
 There also are 29 villas within the Mansion at MGM

-The "City of Entertainment:" MGM delivers on their self-proclamation with the impressive MGM Grand Garden Arena—which hosts big-name concerts and championship boxing matches.
+The "City of Entertainment": MGM delivers on their self-proclamation with the impressive MGM Grand Garden Arena—which hosts big-name concerts and championship boxing matches.

-Funny man : Brad Garrett, he of "Everybody Loves Raymond" fame, performs regularly at his eponymous comedy club, which opened in early 2012.
+Comedy: Brad Garrett, he of Everybody Loves Raymond fame, performs regularly at his eponymous comedy club.

 The MGM Grand Spa & Health Club has a bevy of treatment rooms and a state-of-the-art fitness center.